Frequently Asked Questions

 What is Virtual Mentor's permission-for-use policy?

-VM editors strongly believe that access to the best available thinking and professional consensus on matters of ethical import in medicine and the care of patients should be unrestricted.
+Virtual Mentor, (VM)editors strongly believe that access to the best available thinking and professional consensus on matters of ethical import in medicine and the care of patients should be unrestricted.
 Towards that end, the AMA allows anyone to link to, quote from, reprint, and copy VM articles, so long as the original authors, source, and AMA disclaimer are cited.
 The disclaimer must read as follows: "The viewpoints expressed in Virtual Mentor are those of the authors and do not necessarily reflect the views and policies of the AMA."
-No permission for use is required from the AMA.
+Written permission for use is not required from the AMA.

 How can I respond to an article I read in Virtual Mentor?

-We call them "theme issue editors."
-Twelve medical students and residents are selected annually by a competitive process; each serves as editor for one issue of Virtual Mentor in the coming year.
-For more information, see Theme Issue Editors.
+Twelve US medical students or resident physicians are selected annually by a competitive process.
+Each student or resident selected receives a $2,000 honorarium and serves as editor for one issue of Virtual Mentor in the coming year.
+Click here for more information.

 Does Virtual Mentor express only views and opinions that accord with AMA positions?